shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 ---

 # Meta

+>Post-modern Criticism Skepticism tough meta narrative - Post modernism (large claim to be a true for all people is outdated) (no such think as through knowledge all we have is subjective opinion)
+ [Lyotard (postmodern condition book)]

 ## Meaning
 **Grand narrative behind story**.
 Semiotics symbolism and archetypes. of sign process, which is any form of activity, conduct, or any process that involves signs, including the production of meaning.